What Is a Proxy Server?

 Privacy should be a concern for all Internet users.
 Whether you conduct your business online, watch shows on digital platforms, or just like to browse, the amount of user tracking on the Internet is unnerving.
-A proxy server helps you hide your IP address and gain anonymity online, protecting your privacy and keeping your information safe.
+A proxy server helps you change your IP address and gain anonymity online, protecting your privacy and keeping your information safe.

 What is a proxy server?